Forest Dunes Golf Club: A Private Club Experience (for the Public)

 Forest Dunes is, how shall we put this…remote.

-We drove in from Elk Ridge (also in the middle of nowhere) where we played the previous day and it was all backcountry roads without an interstate to be seen.
+We drove in from the now-defunct Elk Ridge (also in the middle of nowhere) where we played the previous day and it was all backcountry roads without an interstate to be seen.
 This isn’t a bad thing at all, but it’s something you should be prepared for if you’re planning on making the trip.

 I don’t think I can describe it any other way.